-From American Pie by Peter Reinhart (Ten Speed Press, 2003)
+From American Pie: My Search for the Perfect Pizza by Peter Reinhart (Ten Speed Press, 2003)

 This dough needs to be very extensible and supple because it is pressed out quite thin, almost as thin

 With a large metal spoon, stir together the flour, sugar, salt, yeast 1-1/2 tablespoons of the olive oil, and the water in a 4-quart bowl or the bowl of an electric stand mixer until combined.
 If mixing with an electric mixer, fit it with the dough hook and mix on low speed for about 4 minutes, or until the dough forms a coarse ball and clears the sides and the bottom of the bowl.
 Add more flour or water by the tablespoonful as needed.
 Let the dough rest for 15 minutes, then mix again on medium-low speed for an additional 2 to 4 minutes, or until the dough is smooth, supple and tacky but not sticky.
 If mixing by hand, repeatedly dip one of your hands or the spoon into room-temperature water and use it much like a dough hook, working the dough vigorously as you rotate the bowl with your other hand.
 Continue mixing for about 4 minutes, or until the dough forms a coarse ball adding more flour or water by the tablespoonful as needed.
 Let the dough rest for 15 minutes, then transfer to a lightly floured counter.
 Dust the top with flour to absorb the surface moisture, then knead the bough by hand for 2 to 4 minutes, or until the dough is smooth, supple and tacky but not sticky.